usbarmory/GoTEE/README.md

 Trusted OS, while the unprivileged one represents a Trusted Applet.

 The GoTEE [examples](https://github.com/f-secure-foundry/GoTEE/tree/master/examples)
-demonstrates concurrent operation of Go unikernels acting as Trusted OS, Trusted Applet and Main OS.
+demonstrate concurrent operation of Go unikernels acting as Trusted OS, Trusted Applet and Main OS.

 > :warning: the Main OS can be any "rich" OS (e.g. Linux), TamaGo is simply